-Thank you for writing to us your questions and concerns.
+Thank you for writing to us with your questions and concerns.
 You have put great thought and care into the issues that you are dealing with, seeking to please Allah.
 Your honesty and insightful observations provide a glimpse into the wonderful pious young lady that you are.
 May Allah swt guide and bless you abundantly.

 Fantasies and Romance

 Regarding your first question, you discussed your experiences with romantic fantasies.
 You stated that you have always been romantic and a dreamer since your adolescence and you always thought about being in a relationship with someone.
 You acknowledged that during these fantasies you pictured yourself being with someone and doing things like holding hands, hugging or kissing.

 While at times there was sexual content, you tried to keep it respectful and focused mostly on the romantic aspects.
 The fantasies that you are describing dear sister are common and normal fantasies that emerge as one begins to grow and develop into a young adult.
 These fantasies, desires, and thoughts are of a human nature sister as most people do desire a connection with someone.

 People usually do desire closeness and a bond with others and in the case of sexual-romantic feelings-with a spouse.
 This closeness may include activities such as sharing a cup of tea together, holding hands, taking a romantic walk, watching the sunset, and yes hugging, kissing and making love.

 However, as Muslims, while we may have these thoughts, we also know that these fantasies and actions are confined to a marital relationship.
 It is healthy to desire a connection with someone else.

 But it is also healthy to maintain our Islamic morals and values in regards to not following through with such desires.